 …have a profound lack of empathy…use other people callously and remorselessly for their own ends… pathological liars, master con artists, and heartless manipulators.
 Easily bored, they crave constant stimulation, so they seek thrills from real-life “games” they can win – and take pleasure from their power over other people.

-We are also talking about how, beginning with Lyndon Johnson, American Presidents began to take the “Commander-in-Chief” title quite literally and bypassed both Congress and their generals in deciding when to go to war.
-It was a new trend in which the nation has confused the two very separate archetypes of King and Warrior.
+We are also talking about how, beginning with Lyndon Johnson (and shortly after the CIA assassinated John Kennedy), American Presidents began to take the “Commander-in-Chief” title quite literally and bypassed both Congress and their generals in deciding when to go to war.
+It was a new trend in which the nation woke up one day and discovered that it had given up another traditional part of the democratic process.
+Mythologically speaking, it was confusing the two very separate archetypes of King and Warrior.